OpenBuilders/contest-tool/README.md

 ## Acknowledgements

-- Contonest is developed and maintained by independent developers and [Open Builders](https://github.com/openbuilders)
+- Contests Tool is developed and maintained by independent developers and [Open Builders](https://github.com/openbuilders)